GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * 0x3: JOINED
  * 0x4: RETIRED

-If a server receives an undefined value, it SHOULD close the connection with reason PROTOCOL_ERROR.
+If a server receives an undefined value, it SHOULD close the connection with reason MC_EXTENSION_ERROR.

 If State is JOINED or RETIRED, the Reason Code MUST be REQUESTED_BY_SERVER (0x1).